spaceandtimelabs/blitzar-rs/docs/commitments/compute_commitments.md

 ```

 This message M_j cannot be decrypted from C_j.
 The curve point C_j is generated in a unique way using M_j and a
-set of random 1280-bit curve25519 points G_i, called row generators.
+set of random 1280-bit curve25519 points G_{i + offset_generators}, called row generators.
 The total number of generators used to compute C_j is equal to the number of `num_rows` in the data\[j] sequence.
 To access those generators, use the [get_generators] function.

 The following formula